Simulmedia/ember-cli-pagination/README.md

 # Ember CLI Pagination

-# IMPORTANT: this has been quickly hacked to get it working in the context of Ember 2.2.
+# IMPORTANT: this has been quickly hacked to get it working in the context of Plan Builder.
 See [this](https://github.com/mharris717/ember-cli-pagination/issues/153) for details.

 [![Build Status](https://travis-ci.org/mharris717/ember-cli-pagination.svg?branch=master)](https://travis-ci.org/mharris717/ember-cli-pagination)